.

 Intent to Defraud

-Temperamental leading playwright Eugene Calder has just died of a seizure.
+Temperamental leading playwright Eugene Calder has just died of a seizure, aged 56.
 His wife Mary (Heather Chasen) claims his £25,000 life insurance.

-John Hunter probes into the writer's background and learns of his extra marital romance with actress Vivienne (Jan Holden uncredited).
-Was Eugene going to divorce his wife to marry Vivienne and how much of the affair did husband Randolph (Philip Latham) know about it all?
+John Hunter probes into the writer's background and learns of his extra marital romance with actress Mrs Vivienne Charles.
+Was Eugene going to divorce his wife to marry Vivienne and how much of the affair did her husband Randolph (Philip Latham) know about it all?
 But Mary tells Hunter that she wouldn't agree to any divorce.
-However she's not well herself.
+However she's unwell herself.
 Although noone yet knows, she is going to die within the next six months.
-Also living with Mary is her brother (Ralph Michael), a daydreamer who grows roses.
+Also living with Mary is her brother Paul (Ralph Michael), a daydreamer who grows roses.

-Mary's son Peter Calder had died only two months previously.
+Mary's son Peter Calder had died a few months previously.
 Having gone of the rails in France he had committed suicide.

-She had put all her money into his latest play Autumn Harvest- "my husband was furious."
+John Hunter calls on Vivienne, who tells him that she had put all her money into his latest play Autumn Harvest: "my husband was furious."
 Oddly, she had taped their quarrels in which he boasts he could commit the old perfect crime.
 But he claims it was only an audition tape for the part he was hoping to get in the play.

 An autopsy shows that death was actually caused by poisoning.
 Randolph confesses to the murder.
-Headlines read "Unemployed Obscure Actor Murders Playwright."
-Hunter believes publicity is his motive for confession.
+Hunter believes it is a publicity stunt.

 A quick trip to Paris clears up the cause of Peter Calder's death.
 He died of poisoning too.
 The real murderer is forced into a confession.